 The Main Grants Programme does not accept applications from individuals.
 We do not have the resources to reply to any funding requests from individuals.

 We are not a registered charity – can we still apply for a grant?

 For the Main Grants Programmes we only accept applications from registered charities and local authority run museums and galleries.
 Please do not send in applications from other types of organisations for this scheme.

 We are just starting out fundraising for a large project, can we apply now?

-You can send in your initial application now.
+You can send in your initial expression of interest now.
 Remember, if a grant is eventually to be awarded, then the process is thorough and can take many months, so it is a good idea to get in touch early.

 Can I meet with you to discuss my initial application?